rgreminger/tilburg-science-hub/docs/workflow/pipeline.md

 ![Workflow overview](workflow.png)

+!!! summary "Written explanation of the workflow"
-1. In the first stage of the pipeline, we use a workstation with relatively large memory (e.g., 64 GB) to download the raw data from our secure server, and run some code to prepare different versions of the dataset (e.g., the final data, and dataset only 1% of the size of the full one).
+    1. **Stage 1 - Prepare raw data**: In the first stage of the pipeline, we use a workstation with relatively large memory (e.g., 64 GB) to download the raw data from our secure server, and run some code to prepare different versions of the dataset (e.g., the final data, and dataset only 1% of the size of the full one).
 We version our code using Git, and upload the two final datasets to the temporary file exchange.

-    !!! tip "The file exchange"
-        The fifth project component - we have not mentioned that one before - is called **file exchange**.
-File exchanges are used to easily **"ping-pong" (upload or download) generated temporary or output files between different stages of the pipeline**.

-        - Examples for using a file exchange when **collaborating with others**:
-            - A co-author builds a prototype model on his laptop (see stage 2 of the pipeline).
-            He/she can work on a dataset that you have prepped using a high-performance workstation (this part of the pipeline), without having to actually build the dataset him/herself from scratch.

-        - Examples for using a file exchange **without any collaboration**:
-            - You have built a data set on a high-performance workstation, and would like to work with a sample dataset on your laptop, without having to actually build the dataset from scratch.

-        - Examples when using a file exchange **is not necessary**:
-            - You are working exclusively on one computer, without any coauthors.

-        Curious on how to set up a file exchange?
-We'll explain that later.

-2. In the second stage of the pipeline, we have switched to our laptop, and pull in only the sample data set from the file exchange.
+    2. **Stage 2 - build prototype model**: In the second stage of the pipeline, we have switched to our laptop, and pull in only the sample data set from the file exchange.
 That one is only a few megabytes big, so it's perfect to develop a prototype model and extensively test it.
 We pass the model results back to the file exchange so that we can already generate some tables and figures for stage 4 of the project.
 Of course, we're also committing our changes to the model code to Git so that later pipeline stages can use our updated model code.

-3. It's time to estimate our model on the entire dataset!
+    3. **Stage 3 - estimate final model**: It's time to estimate our model on the entire dataset!
 We've launched a powerful EC2 instance in the Amazon Cloud, cloned our source code using Git, pulled in that big final dataset from the file exchange, and estimate our model.
     We're relieved the model is running in the cloud, as that computer likely will not restart or crash (unlike our office PC, which may be arbitrarily shut down by our IT admins... - been there before...).

-4. Time to shine!
+    4. **Stage 4 - prepare tables and figures & write paper**: Time to shine!
 We pull in our final data set from stage 1, and either the prototype model results (from stage 2) or the final model results (from stage 3) to produce tables (e.g., descriptive stats, model results) and figures (e.g., plotting some data) that will directly feed in our paper our slide deck.

+## Summary

 !!! summary